mhaugrud/msumcspy/_sources/ClassesBasics/PrivateAttributes.rst

    The second principle of object-oriented programming is **a class is responsible for maintaining the integrity of its objects**.
 The methods in a well designed class ensure an object will never get into an illegal state.
-This is accomplished in three ways
+This is accomplished in three ways:

-   # We utilize **information hiding** --- making the attributes private.
+   #.
+We utilize **information hiding** --- making the attributes private.
 The only way to access
       private attributes is through the methods that are provided in the class definition.
       This protects the attributes from misuse outside of the class.

-   # The constructor method (__init__) must initialize all the attributes to a legal state.
+   #.
+The constructor method (__init__) must initialize all the attributes to a legal state.

-   # We must carefully check that our mutator methods never cause an object to go into an illegal state.
+   #.
+We must carefully check that our mutator methods never cause an object to go into an illegal state.
       This includes checking the arguments and the attributes.
 Recall how this was done in the ``deposit`` and ``withdraw`` methods.

 .. note::
    In contrast to other programming languages like C++ and Java, Python only partially supports